Cortrah/kdtree/README.md

-I'd like to do this in elixir, but in order to get it done by wednessday I decided to coble together something using an ancient binary search tree that I wrote in actionscript in 2000 and use it to augement an implementation by ubilabs that used a binary heap instead of a binary search tree as the data structure.
+I'd like to do this in elixir, but in order to get it done by wednessday I decided to coble together something using an ancient binary search tree that I wrote in actionscript in 2000 and use it to augment an implementation by ubilabs that used a binary heap instead of a binary search tree as the data structure.

 This is the readme for the ubilabs version